blaire101/HDB_SDE_Technical_Test_26/README.md

 Source schemas are combined into a single master dataset.
 Missing columns in older source files are added with null values to preserve a consistent schema.

 The original contributing CSV files are retained in the Raw output.
-Source-file and source-row information is also recorded for traceability.

 Data profiling outputs include:
 - null counts and percentages;